Voxel-Fox-Ltd/Novus/docs/api.rst

 .. function:: on_component_interaction(interaction)

-    Called when a component interaction is parsed
+    Called when a component interaction is parsed.

+    :param interaction: The interaction data.
+    :type interaction: :class:`Interaction`

+.. function:: on_autocomplete_interaction(interaction)

+    Called when an autocomplete interaction is parsed and sent to the bot.

+    .. versionadded:: 0.0.4

     :param interaction: The interaction data.
     :type interaction: :class:`Interaction`